fpgaemu/fpgaemu/docs/axi.rst

 a specific way, allowing for optimal transfers in different situations.
 For example, a FIXED burst sets every beat to have the same address, which is useful for memory transfers from the same repeated location.

 In general, burst addressing specifies where each read or write should be performed in which addresses.
-An example of each burst type can be found below [1]_:
+Each burst type is as follows [1]_:

 .. figure:: /images/axi4/AXI_Bursts.svg
     :alt: AXI Bursts